MeapMods/Meaps-Hoi4-Realism-/README.md

 [1] - Download the repository

+[2] - Unzip the compressed folder

-[2] - Run the EXE installer
+[3] - Run the EXE installer

-[3] - Wait for it to create the necessary changes to your Hoi4 file
+[4] - Wait for it to create the necessary changes to your Hoi4 file

-[4] - Load up your game and it should be collected with your other mods.
+[5] - Load up your game and it should be collected with your other mods.